• Skip to primary navigation

 They are grown widely worldwide, but their popularity has waned in some regions over time.

-This is because white beans contain some vital nutrients, making them very healthy.
+This is because white beans contain some important nutrients, making them very healthy.

 White beans are an excellent source of protein and fiber and several key vitamins and minerals such as magnesium, iron, and zinc.

-In particular, they also contain a significant amount of folate, which is vital for pregnant women as it reduces the risk of neural tube defects.
+In particular, they also contain a significant amount of folate, which is important for pregnant women as it reduces the risk of neural tube defects.

 One variety of white beans is the Great Northern Bean.